Library binding

+Types

 Library binding can be divided into the two major categories of "original" and "after market".
 The original category is as it says: the book was originally bound with the idea that it would be used in a library setting where the book would receive harder use than those usual trade editions sold to the public.

 The aftermarket library binding is the method of binding serials, and re-binding paperback or hardcover books, for use within libraries.
 Library binding increases the durability of books, as well as making the materials easier to use.